PySimpleGUI/PySimpleGUI/docs/tutorial.md

 This is exactly how PySimpleGUI works (for these simple kinds of GUIs).
 When the call is made to display the GUI, execution does no return until a button is clicked that closes the form.

 There are more complex GUIs such as those that don't close after a button is clicked.
-These complex forms can also be created with PySimpleGUI.
-A remote control interface for a robot and a chat window are a couple of examples.
+These resemble a windows program and also be created with PySimpleGUI.
+A remote control interface for a robot and a chat window are a couple of examples where you want to keep the window open after a button is clicked.

 ## The 5-Minute GUI

-When is PySimpleGUI useful?
-Immediately, anytime you've got a GUI need.
+When is PySimpleGUI useful?  ***Immediately***, anytime you've got a GUI need.
 It will take under 5 minutes for you to create and try your GUI.
 With those kinds of times, what do you have to lose trying it?

 The best way to go about making your GUI in under 5 minutes is to copy one of the GUIs from the [PySimpleGUI Cookbook](https://pysimplegui.readthedocs.io/en/latest/cookbook/).
 Follow these steps:
+* Install PySimpleGUI
 *  Find a GUI that looks similar to what you want to create
 * Copy code from Cookbook
 * Paste into your IDE and run